enatsek/Debian-Ubuntu/README.md

 AGT-PostgresqlOnUbuntu: Postgresql installation and basic configuration on Ubuntu.
 Includes some user management, cluster management, backup and restore.

 AGT-OtherLinuxesOnUbuntu: Basic management of Debian, Red Hat, OpenSuse, and Alpine distributions.

+AGT-NginxOnUbuntu: Installing and configuring Nginx on Ubuntu server.
+With sample configuration and SSL support.